 The report by Boston Action Research (BAR), a project of the Civil Society Institute, will focus on: prominent failures of privately owned water utilities in West Virginia; lack of corporate transparency with privatized water; the poor results of the West Virginia American Water (WVAW) response to the January 9 2014 Elk River chemical spill; West Virginia water rate hikes; and options for municipalizing the Charleston Regional Water System.
 The BAR report also puts the West Virginia water problems in the context of wider national and international trends.

 The full report can be found here.

 A streaming audio replay of this news event is available here.

 MEDIA CONTACT: Max Karlin, for the Civil Society Institute, (703) 276-3255 or email@example.com.

 ABOUT BOSTON ACTION RESEARCH AND CIVIL SOCIETY INSTITUTE

-Based in Newton, MA, the nonprofit and nonpartisan Civil Society Institute (http://www.CivilSocietyInstitute.org) is a think tank that serves as a catalyst for change by creating problem-solving interactions among people, and between communities, government and business that can help to improve society.
+Boston Action Research is a project of the Newton, MA-based nonprofit and nonpartisan Civil Society Institute (http://www.CivilSocietyInstitute.org), which is a think tank that serves as a catalyst for change by creating problem-solving interactions among people, and between communities, government and business that can help to improve society.
 Since 2003, CSI has conducted more than 25 major national and state-level surveys and reports on energy and auto issues, including vehicle fuel-efficiency standards, consumer demand for hybrids/other highly-fuel efficient vehicles, global warming and renewable energy.
-In collaboration with the Environmental Working Group, the Civil Society Institute has initiated the American Clean Energy Agenda (http://www.americancleanenergyagenda.org/), an effort calling for bold steps to move the United States toward a clean, safe energy future, which has been endorsed by over 110 organizations representing more than 1.7 million Americans.
+In collaboration with the Environmental Working Group, the Civil Society Institute has initiated the American Clean Energy Agenda (http://www.americancleanenergyagenda.org/) an effort calling for bold steps to move the United States toward a clean, safe energy future, which has been endorsed by over 110 organizations representing more than 1.7 million Americans.